ktor-doc-jp/ktor-doc-jp/kotlinx/io/encoding/byteorder.md

 Little endian is the native order of x86 processors and most ARM processors.
 This is the most popular native order of CPUs.

-* **BENEFIT:** for small numbers, you get the most relevant information first, and can be read in a meaninful way without knowing the bit-width beforehand
+* **BENEFIT:** for small numbers, you get the most relevant information first, and can be read in a meaninful way without knowing the bit-width beforehand.
-* **DISADVANTAGE:** cannot be read naturally from left to right
+* **DISADVANTAGE:** cannot be read naturally from left to right.

 ## BIG Endian